|||

 Customisable notebook covers suitable for reclaimed paper

 Beautiful notebooks make nice gifts, especially when paired with a lovely fountain pen and some high quality ink.
-Leuchtturm1917, Rhodia, Baron Fig, Moleskine, and the (just released, not yet available) iA Writer watermarked notebook.
+Leuchtturm1917, Rhodia, Baron Fig, Moleskine, and the iA Writer watermarked notebook.
 If you’re in the US, check out The Gentleman Stationer.

-I use a Leuchtturm1917 Some Lines a Day book for my 5-year diary, and I’m just coming to the close of year 6, or the first space in my second book.
+I use a Leuchtturm1917 Some Lines a Day book for my 5-year diary, and I’m just coming to the close of year 7, or the second space in my second book.
 Love it.
 For daily scrawlings, however, I prefer to use reclaimed paper.

 • Paper Saver- my daily driver.
 I’m a true convert to the freedom that comes from splashing my thoughts all over paper I don’t have to worry about wasting!
 Paper Saver have recently started paper made from stones, rather than trees.